Changissnz/nu_merchant_principal/README.md

 is the reliability of an alliance under the hierarchy or overarching objective of an outside force?
-These questions are difficult to comprehend in the sense that potent (condensed) answers can be originated for fullness in explanation.
+These questions are difficult to comprehend in the sense that potent (condensed) answers can be fallaciously originated for fullness in explanation.
 Competent attempts have been made, and continue to be made.
 Instead of relying on the broadness of philosophical abstraction, or the efficiency of mathematical formulae, these attempts take the form of fictional/fictionalized works exploring character/organizational dynamics, events and feelings that convolute social divides established in the "beginning", unexpected gains